tymyrddin/red-api/source/docs/graphql/README.md

 ## What?

 There are some major differences between RESTful APIs and GraphQL APIs.
-The same hacking techniques used sofat can be adapted for hacking GraphQL.
+The same hacking techniques used for RESTful APIs can be adapted for hacking GraphQL.

 ## Why?